 Consulting and leading in organisations: psychodynamic and systemic approaches (ED10, online)

-Understand organisational systems and acquire the skills to work more effectively online
+Understand organisational systems and acquire the skills to work more effectively as a leader, consultant or manager

 Our work roles and professional experiences are increasingly networked, geographically dispersed, and environmentally conscious.
 It seems inevitable that, one way or another, a lot more of our work and working relationships will take place online.